 How to actually save money on cloth diapers (instead of binging on a habit!)

 One budget option for cloth diapering are the very inexpensive unbranded diapers that some refer to as “China cheapies”, found on Ebay and Amazon.
 I have tried these in the past and had terrible leaks within one hour of use on a newborn.

 However, spending more on a cloth diaper does not always mean it will be leak-free OR a good fit for your baby.
 Much of this comes through trial and error.

-My personal recommendations for economy cloth diapering that worked well for us: prefolds or flats with inexpensive covers; Stay-Dry inserts with Flip covers; and Imagine brand or Nicki’s brand diapers (all types).
+My personal recommendations for economy cloth diapering that worked well for us: prefolds or flats with inexpensive covers; or Stay-Dry inserts with diaper covers; and Imagine brand or Nicki’s brand diapers (all types).